Brendan Jones (radio personality)

 Brendan Jones (born 3 April 1968) is an Australian radio presenter, actor, media personality and motorcycling enthusiast.

+Jones co-hosts Jonesy & Amanda with Amanda Keller on Gold 101.7 since 2003 as part of the Australian Radio Network.

 Career

 Brendan Jones began working in radio on the community radio station 2BCR Bankstown for six months.
 In 1990 he obtained a night job at 6KA Karratha, Western Australia, followed by mornings and afternoons at 2NM Muswellbrook and then afternoons at i98FM Wollongong, both in New South Wales.

 His biggest hosting gigs have been late nights on B105 Brisbane, afternoons with Triple M Brisbane and Triple M Sydney afternoons where he achieved the highest daytime figure for the station at 17.9%, then on mornings and then drive.
 He also hosted a national countdown show called Planet Rock.

-Jones is currently presenting breakfast radio on WSFM 101.7, with Amanda Keller.
+Jones is currently presenting breakfast radio on Gold 101.7, with Amanda Keller.
 The show became the number 1 FM station in 2005 with 8.9% audience share defeating Merrick & Rosso.
 It has been reported that Jones has a centre-right political viewpoint.

 Jones and Keller host "My Generation" which is aired on ninety-seven stations nationally each week and won best on-air team at the 2012 ACRA's, a first in this category for ARN.